How Ashley Tisdale Manages Inbox Zero And A Two-Year-Old

 Iced coffee or hot coffee?
 Typically, I'm a hot coffee kind of person, but lately with the weather warming up, I've found myself gravitating towards iced coffee.

-What’s your favorite thing that you keep on your desk or work space?
-My favorite thing on my desk is a picture of my daughter, Jupiter.
+What’s your favourite thing that you keep on your desk or work space?
+My favourite thing on my desk is a picture of my daughter, Jupiter.
 It's a constant reminder of why I work so hard.

 When was the last time you felt like a success?
 I'd have to say when Being Frenshe launched!
 I felt so proud to see my hard work finally come to fruition.
 Knowing that I'm helping others feel good and take care of themselves is just an amazing feeling.